EuanMcGonigle/CptNonPar/README.md

 ## Usage

-For detailed examples, see the help files within the package.
-We can generate a small example for change point detection as follows.
+For further examples, see the help files within the package.
+We can generate an example for change point detection as follows.

 Generate a univariate time series of length 1000, with a mean change at time 300, and an autocovariance (but not marginal) change at time 650: